MikeDre/utility-scripts/README.md

 # Git Commit Prefixer

-This script helps to standardize Git commit messages by providing a menu in the terminal to select a commit type and automatically adding the current Git branch to the commit message.
+This script helps to standardise Git commit messages by providing a menu in the terminal to select a commit type and automatically adding the current Git branch to the commit message.

 ## Features